kyr0/lz-ts/README.md

-# lz-string-ts
+# lz-ts

 LZ-based compression algorithm for TypeScript projects (Browser, Node.js).
-This project is a TypeScript port of `lz-string` using modern tooling.
+This project is a TypeScript port of the original package `lz-string` using modern tooling.

 ## Setup